iconify/website/docs/api/collection.md

 - `[prop]info`, `[type]IconifyInfo` - icon set information, set if `[prop]info` parameter was enabled.
 - `[prop]title`, `[type]string` - icon set name, usually a duplicate of `[prop]info.name`.
-- `[prop]chars`, `[type]Record<string, string>` - characters map, where key is character as hexadecimal string, value is icon name.
+- `[prop]chars`, `[type]Record<string, string>` - map of characters, where key is a character as hexadecimal string, value is an icon name.
 It exists only for icon sets that were imported from icon fonts.
 It can be used to allow user to search icon name by character code.
 - `[prop]themes`, `[prop]prefixes` and `[prop]suffixes` - icon set themes.
 Property `[prop]themes` is deprecated, so it can be ignored.

 See `[type]IconifyJSON` type and [metadata documentation](../types/iconify-json-metadata.md).

 Only icon sets that have info can be browsed.
-If you want to hide an icon set, do not set info object when importing it.
+If you want to hide an icon set, do not set the info object when importing it.

 ## Simple example